 Writing Retreat Bali raises money for Indo book charity

-Here is a short musing from the collection.
+Here’s a short musing from the book.

 Squiggle Into The Abyss

 Thinking of what to write can be god-awful.